 This policy (together with our terms of website use and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the General Data Protection Regulation (GDPR) (the Regulation), the data controller is Perspective Risk Limited of Floor 2, 40 Bernard Street, Bloomsbury, London, WC1N 1LE.
+For the purpose of the General Data Protection Regulation (GDPR) (the Regulation), the data controller is Perspective Risk Limited of Fountain House, 130 Fenchurch Street, London, EC3M 5DJ.

 By registering as a user of the services provided by Perspective Risk or by using the website generally, you agree to these terms.

 Questions, comments and requests regarding this privacy statement are welcomed and should be addressed to firstname.lastname@example.org

 General questions, comments and requests should be addressed to email@example.com

 How we collect and use (process) your data

 We may collect and process the following data about you: